Ahmed Youssef

 Responsibilities include (listed tasks resulted in publication(s) and talks at conferences):

-• Developed ML-based particle collision simulations using Generative Models (VAE, Normalizing Flows), Bayesian NN, and Sequence models adopted by 10k+ particle physics researcher worldwide
+• Led ML-based particle collision simulations using Generative Models (VAE, Normalizing Flows), adopted by 10k+ researchers globally

-• Innovated a pivotal test statistic, enhancing data analysis and interpretation for collider experiments at LHC-CERN, impacting over 100k datasets and billions of events
+• Designed a test statistic for CERN collider experiments, impacting 1,000+ datasets and billions of events

 Independent AI Researcher